jackkinsella/midi-to-part-mp3s/README.md

 * [SoX](http://sox.sourceforge.net/) - mix audio files.
 Install on macos with `$ brew install sox`.
 Also require python interface, installed with `$ pip3 install sox`
 * [mido](https://mido.readthedocs.io/en/latest/)  - midi objects for python.
 Install with `$ pip3 install mido`
 * A general soundfont.
 This must be placed within './soundfonts'.
 The program assumes you have [Timbres of Heaven](https://drive.google.com/uc?id=0B2NEzl-56UFHd054VnJETzJOZjg&export=download) downloaded to that folder and named `timbres-of-heaven.sf2`.
+Note that if you download an `.sfark` file, you can [go here to convert it](https://cloudconvert.com/sfark-to-sf2) to ".sf2"

 # Usage

 **Gotcha:** There is often a midi track for time signatures placed at track 0.
 This must be included in all solo mp3s, otherwise you'll find that a 5 minute track might be over in 1 minute.
 ## Quick start

 By default, track 0 of the midi is set to time signatures, and tracks 1-4 are set to SATB respectively.
 These defaults are used with: